sommerharris/sommerharris.github.io/_posts/2022-05-16-week1:InitialPerspectives.md

 1. To be able to articulate what research looks like in the arena of data visualization
 2. Learn some new technical skills, and gain exposure to data viz tools
 3. Learn how a dataset is curated and develop confidence in working with datasets
-4. Learn about how teh agile process can be applied to research
+4. Learn about how the agile process can be applied to research

 **Where are my biggest hesitancies?**